karan-kmr/Personal-Website-/README.md

 <h1 align="left">Hi 👋, I'm Karan Kumar</h1>

-Persuing Computer Science Engineering (CSE) from India, a student with a passion for creating exceptional websites.
+Pursuing Computer Science Engineering (CSE) from India, a student with a passion for creating exceptional websites.
 As a dedicated website developer, I thrive on turning ideas into captivating online experiences that leave a lasting impression.

-<b>What I Offer:</b>

-✔️ Crafting dynamic websites for results-driven businesses.<br/>
-✔️ Seamless user experiences for higher conversions.<br/>
-✔️ Proficient in HTML, CSS, JS, React, Tailwind.<br/>

 <b>Let's Collaborate:</b>